 Does Guitar Center Buy Used Gear?

-Yes, Guitar Center buys used gear including guitars, amps, and pedals, and just about anything you could want to sell to them that’s guitar related.
+Yes, Guitar Center buys used gear including guitars, amps, and pedals, and just about else guitar-related.
 They also buy a small number of keyboards, recording equipment, and drums.
 You may however find that consumables such as strings, picks, and drum sticks are a no-go.

-Guitar Center will buy or accept as trade almost any musical instrument or accessory that they feel they can sell in their used department.
+Guitar Center will buy or accept as trade almost any musical instrument or accessory they feel they can sell in their Used department.
 The obvious items are guitars, amps, pedals, basses, drumkits, cymbals, microphones, keyboards, PA speakers and mixers, interfaces etc.

-Gear That You Can’t Sell or Trade at Guitar Center
+Gear You Can’t Sell or Trade at Guitar Center

-While the list of things they will accept is long and often self-evident, there are still things they will not accept, either because they typically see too much wear to make sense as a used item (strings, pick, drumsticks) or, because Guitar Center does not generally sell that kind of item, acoustic pianos, for example.
+While the list of things they will accept is long and often self-evident, there are still things they will not accept, either because they typically see too much wear to make sense as a used item (strings, pick, drumsticks) or because Guitar Center doesn’t generally sell that kind of item.
+Acoustic pianos, for example.